 Beneficial Tax Programs for Eligible Forest Land

-There are two primary current use taxation programs in most of Washington’s counties that offer an incentive – a property tax reduction – to landowners to voluntarily conserve forestland on their property.
-The Public Benefit Rating System is suited for landowners wanting to protect or restore open space resources on their property, while the Designated Forest Land Program focuses on the sustainable management of commercial timber stands.
-To learn more, visit the WA Department of Revenue website or read this tax guide on open space.
+There are two primary incentive programs in Washington State that provide landowners with a property tax reduction for conserving forest land on their property.
+The Public Benefit Rating System is for landowners who want to protect or restore open space resources on their property, while the Designated Forest Land Program focuses on the sustainable management of commercial timber stands.
+To learn more, visit the Washington Department of Revenue or read a tax guide on the Open Space Taxation Act which establishes these programs.
+Please contact your district’s forester for your county’s tax information.

 Conservation Easement Opportunities